haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Arcane Lock
 2nd-­‐‑level abjuration
 Casting Time: 1 action
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 118

 Range: Touch
 Components: V, S, M (gold dust worth at least 25 gp,